zhou-dong/people-to-people/README.md

 0. Generation all the keywords
   - From original data to generate keyword which we will use in our project.
-1. Natural Language Processing
+1. Clean Data
-  - Calculate all the keywords appears in our project.
+  - Natural Language Processing
   - Take off the "stop word" (we are not quite sure shall we do that)
     + a boy => boy
     + the picutre => picture